JSpdx/Portfolio/AstronomyApp.md

     return render(request, 'Focuser/focuser_iss.html', context)
 ```

-**I was able to use a primary key generated in the database to
+**I was able to use a primary key generated in the database to create a link to each individual entry**

 /templates/Focuser/focuser_index.html:
 ```